This healthy mashed cauliflower recipe is deliciously satisfying and also extremely easy to make.

 - Fresh parsley leaves to garnish

-- Cover the bottom of a large skillet with two tablespoons of olive oil and heat over medium heat, then add the garlic.
-Cook and stir for 10 seconds to release its aroma, then add the onion.
-Cook and stir for 3 more minutes.
-Season with some salt and pepper.
+- Cover the bottom of a large skillet with two tablespoons of olive oil and heat over medium heat.
+Add the garlic and the onions.
+Cook and stir for 3 minutes.
+Season with a few pinches of salt and pepper.

-- Serve with fresh parsley leaves and garnish with extra grated cheese to taste (optional).
+- Garnish with fresh parsley leaves, chives, or extra grated cheese to taste (optional).

 Add your own private notes

 Whenever you come back to this recipe, you’ll be able to see your notes.

 Disclaimer: This nutritional data is calculated using third party tools and is only intended as a reference.

 (Note: this post was initially published in January 2019.
 This post has been updated to include new info and photos)